sftpgo/docs/docs/oidc.md

 - **Auth time validation** — when `max_age` is configured, the `auth_time` claim is checked with a 60-second clock skew tolerance.
 - **Session cookies** — set with `HttpOnly`, `Secure`, and `SameSite=Lax` attributes.

+## OIDC and local credentials

+OpenID Connect authenticates the **web session** only.
+The mapped account is a regular SFTPGo user or admin, so it keeps its own SFTPGo credentials (password, public keys) and its own set of allowed protocols.
+When those are present and permitted, they are independent authentication paths that work without OIDC:

+- A user with a password and/or public keys can connect over SSH/SFTP, FTP and WebDAV when the corresponding protocol and login method are allowed.
+- A user with a password can also sign in to the WebClient through the password login form when the `password` login method is allowed for HTTP.

+:warning: These credentials are stored in SFTPGo and follow the SFTPGo account lifecycle, not the Identity Provider's: disabling, locking or deleting the account in the IdP does not revoke them.
+The user keeps working over the allowed protocols until the SFTPGo account is updated.

+### Restrict an account to OIDC only

+Use the per-user (or per-group) login and protocol filters:

+- **WebClient via OIDC only** — keep the `HTTP` protocol allowed and add `password` to `denied_login_methods`.
+OIDC login keeps working; the password login form is rejected.

+    :warning: Do not add `HTTP` to `denied_protocols` for this purpose: OIDC web login runs over HTTP, so denying the protocol disables OIDC too.

+- **No direct SSH/SFTP, FTP or WebDAV** — add `SSH`, `FTP` and `DAV` to `denied_protocols`, or add `password`, `publickey` and `keyboard-interactive` to `denied_login_methods`.

+Applying these as group settings enforces the policy across many accounts at once.

+### Revoke access when the IdP account is invalidated

+SFTPGo does not poll the Identity Provider, so revoking an account that already has local credentials requires one of:

+- Disable (set the status to inactive) or delete the account through the [REST API](rest-api.md), driven by your IdP's user-lifecycle automation.
+- Gate access at login with an **Identity Provider login** Event Manager rule or a [pre-login hook](dynamic-user-mod.md).
+These run at OIDC login time, so combine them with the restrictions above when the account also allows SSH/FTP/WebDAV, otherwise direct protocol logins bypass the check.

 ## PKCE without client secret

 SFTPGo supports PKCE-only authentication, where the `client_secret` is omitted entirely.
 This is useful when the Identity Provider is configured with a **public client** (no client secret), which is common in scenarios where storing a secret securely is not practical or when the IdP policy mandates public clients.